asarosenberg/wfgetblockedips/readme.txt

 == Description ==

-All this does is add an admin page that prints all IPs currently blocked by Wordfence.
+All this does is add an admin page that prints all IPs listed on the "Blocked IPs" page in Wordfence.
+It's the same list just without details or formatting.